Royal Deeside Railway: Future

-The railway will soon extend to a new station, Riverside Halt. this station will allow passengers to disembark the train and walk the mile back to the Milton of Crathes or continue further along the Deeside Way towards Banchory.
+The railway will soon extend to a new station, Riverside Halt.
+This station will allow passengers to disembark the train and walk the mile back to the Milton of Crathes or continue further along the Deeside Way towards Banchory.
 This new station will form the end of the running line, creating a passenger service between the Milton of Crathes and Riverside Halt via Birkenbaud Crossing.
 A new loop line is under construction at Riverside Halt, along with two new buffer end siding spaces.
 These new siding spaces will hold rolling stock which is currently not in use.

 In 2020, it was announced that the group intends to extend the operating segment to Banchory railway station by using former track bed which is currently part of the Deeside Way.

-A major challenge for future plans for the railways extension towards Banchory, was the original 19th-century railway bridge known as the Bridge of Bennie which now carries the Deeside Way cycle and footpath after closure of the old line.
+A major challenge for future plans for the railway's extension towards Banchory was the original 19th-century railway bridge known as the Bridge of Bennie which now carries the Deeside Way cycle and footpath after closure of the old line.
 The Deeside Railway wished to reuse the original railway bridge, however in order to do so, the Bridge of Bennie required strengthening for new railway traffic to cross.
 By using the original Bridge of Bennie, a new purpose built bridge would be required in order to continue the Deeside Way.
-The new Deeside Way bridge was lifted into place on the 15th December 2020, but delays due to COVID 19 restrictions and other difficulties have meant the new bridge remains closed to the public.
+The new Deeside Way bridge was lifted into place on 15 December 2020, but delays due to COVID 19 restrictions and other difficulties have meant the new bridge remains closed to the public.
 This means that the Deeside way continues to use the Bridge of Bennie, meaning railway operations cannot be extended.
 It has been estimated that the extension to Banchory will cost approximately £250,000 once ongoing work is complete.